guidog/tinysnitch/readme.md

 setup nftables with `sudo nft -f nftables.conf`

-install with: `pypy3 -m pip install .`
+build with: `make`

-put `tinysnitch/bin` on your `$PATH`.
+put `tinysnitch/` on your `$PATH`.

 ## usage

-tinysnitchd must be launched with sudo as a user process, so the subprocess pyqt5 prompts can actually show up on your screen.
+tinysnitch must be launched with sudo as a user process, so the subprocess pyqt5 prompts can actually show up on your screen.

-either run it in a background terminal: `sudo -E tinysnitchd`
+either run it in a background terminal: `sudo -E tinysnitch`

-or automatically run it with cron: `* * * * * sudo -E auto-restart tinysnitchd 2>&1 | rotate-logs /tmp/tinynitchd.log`
+or automatically run it with cron: `* * * * * sudo -E auto-restart tinysnitch 2>&1 | rotate-logs /tmp/tinynitch.log`

-[auto-restart](https://gist.github.com/nathants/dc5d43c1e57b9bbb3a654491df93e4d6) and [rotate-logs](https://gist.github.com/nathants/72968aaa7d9ab7c008fe32e399426d2c) are not convenient, not required.
+[auto-restart](https://gist.github.com/nathants/dc5d43c1e57b9bbb3a654491df93e4d6) and [rotate-logs](https://gist.github.com/nathants/72968aaa7d9ab7c008fe32e399426d2c) are not required, just convenient.

 ## rules

-permanent rules are stored in `/etc/tinysnitch.rules` and `/etc/tinysnitch.adlock`. edit those files and `tinysnitchd` will reload the rules.
+permanent rules are stored in `/etc/tinysnitch.rules` and `/etc/tinysnitch.adlock`. edit those files and `tinysnitch` will reload the rules.

 some example rules: